clayne/SSEModdingGuide/README.md

 3. **Mod C** loads and changes the Iron Sword into the Master Sword, overwriting **Mod A**.
 The Flaming Toothbrush Sword is now a Flaming Master Sword.
 4. The game loads with only the Flaming Master Sword (**Mod B** and **C**) active.

-The information above demonstrate how the interaction between multiple mods can create interesting combinations, but it can also create redundancies in your modlist.
+The information above demonstrates how the interaction between multiple mods can create interesting combinations, but it can also create redundancies in your modlist.

 When installing multiple mods that interact with the same in-game elements, be sure to always read the mod's description page on Nexus to figure out how it will interact with like-minded mods.
 You want to reduce the number of redundancies in your load order.
 This is especially important when ordering [plugins](https://github.com/CDimang/SSEModdingGuide/blob/main/README.md#plugin-panel) that are installed with the mods.